charleslow/charleslow.github.io/README.md

 * [Simpson's Paradox](https://charleslow.github.io/simpsons_paradox) - Simpson's paradox is a classic statistical [phenomenon](https://en.wikipedia.org/wiki/Simpson%27s_paradox).
 This visualisation helps us develop some intuition to how this might happen.
 Inspired by the jellybeans example raised by Joe Blitzstein in his Statistics 110 class.

 * [Visualising the Binomial Coefficient](https://charleslow.github.io/binomial_coefficient) - How many ways can we pick 3 balls out of 5 balls?
 This visualisation provides some intuition on the formula for calculating this figure, also known as the binomial coefficient.

+I'm also taking Andrew Ng's Deep learning course:
+* [Softmax Classification of MNIST from Scratch](https://charleslow.github.io/softmax_from_scratch) - This is an implementation derived from Andrew Ng's code to implement a softmax classifier which achieves 96% accuracy on MNIST digit recognition using just numpy.
+It shows the power of deep learning using relatively simple code.

+I'm also learning discrete choice models:
+* [Multinomial Logit Exercises](https://charleslow.github.io/multinomial_logit) - Working through Kenneth Train's exercises on multinomial logit using the mlogit R package.